🏠 Awaab's Law 2026:See the compliance equipment guide →

 Traps vs Killers

 Traps and nest killers solve fundamentally different problems, and it is important to understand the distinction before buying.
-Nest killers (sprays, foams, and powders) are designed to destroy an entire colony by delivering insecticide to the nest.
+Nest killers (sprays and foams like the Rentokil Wasp Foam and Zero In Wasp Killer) are designed to destroy an entire colony by delivering insecticide to the nest.
 If you have a wasp nest on or near your property and want it eliminated, you need a nest killer product.
-Traps catch individual foraging wasps and will not affect the nest itself.
+Traps (like the Zero In Ultra Power XL Wasp Trap) catch individual foraging wasps and will not affect the nest itself.
 They are designed for nuisance reduction — keeping wasps away from your patio, barbecue area, or outdoor dining table.
-Many households benefit from using both: a nest killer to deal with any nests on the property, and traps positioned around outdoor living areas for ongoing nuisance control throughout the summer.
+Many households benefit from using both: a nest killer to deal with any nests on the property, and a trap positioned around outdoor living areas for ongoing nuisance control throughout the summer.

 When DIY Isn't Enough